 What causes depression?

-Breastfeeding and depression
+Breastfeeding and sleep

-Breastfed babies usually need to feed often during the night and it is a common assumption that breastfeeding mothers sleep less than formula-feeding mothers.
-Getting enough sleep is important for mental health however recent research has shown that breastfeeding mothers get more sleep.
-Lack of sleep due to breastfeeding is not therefore thought to be a risk factor for depression (Kendall-Tackett, 2010).
+Breastfed babies usually need to feed often during the night and it is a common assumption that breastfeeding mothers must get less sleep than formula-feeding mothers.
+However research has shown that breastfeeding mothers get more sleep.
+Lack of sleep due to breastfeeding is not therefore thought to be a risk factor for depression.4

 For more ideas about getting enough sleep with your breastfed baby and coping with depression see Sweet Sleep: Nighttime and Naptime Strategies for the Breastfeeding Family, LLLI, 2014 especially Chapter 10 Your Own Sleep Needs.
 There is a book review here.